swannodette/swannodette.github.com/_posts/2016-06-03-tools-for-thought.md

-While the Clojurist loves to wax poetic about hammock driven development, Clojure(Script) *the language* did not offer much in the way of helping us think while keyword.
-Without belittling the power of pencil and paper, the whole point of a computer is to give us interactive ways of exploring our thoughts and our designs that pencil and paper can't!
-I think clojure.spec gives us a pretty damn nice hammock away from the hammock and I look forward to hearing more about it from the larger community.
+While the Clojurist loves to wax poetic about hammock driven development, Clojure(Script) *the language* did not offer much in the way of helping us really work through a design while sitting at a keyword.
+Without belittling the power of pencil and paper, the whole point of a computer is to give us interactive ways of exploring our thoughts in ways that pencil and paper can't!
+So I think clojure.spec gives us a pretty damn nice hammock away from the hammock and I look forward to hearing more about it from the larger community.

 Happy hacking!